Days

 Dhaka

 Just south of Dhaka lies Munshiganj, historically known as Bikrampur—one of Bengal’s most powerful ancient capitals.
-This fertile river land once produced scholars, kings, and monks whose influence shaped Bengal’s history for more than a thousand years.
+This fertile riverland nurtured scholars, kings, poets, and monks whose influence shaped Bengal’s intellectual and spiritual life for over a thousand years.
+Winding rivers, emerald rice fields, and scattered villages whisper stories of dynasties, devotion, and enduring culture, each corner a living page from history.

 💡 Pro Tip: Munshiganj is a photographer’s dream.
 With your private guide, you can stop for spontaneous village scenes, riverside markets, or quiet moments at historical ruins far from tourist crowds.